TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 Note that first row reducing the augmented matrix $(A | \mathbf{b})$ to echelon form
 $(U | \tilde{\mathbf{b}})$ and then solve  $U\mathbf{x} = \tilde{\mathbf{b}}$  by backward substituion
-asks for the same number of arithmetic operations as first finding an $LU$-decomposition and then solve the two ensuing systems with forward and backward substition.
+asks for the same number of arithmetic operations as first finding an $LU$ decomposition and then solve the two ensuing systems with forward and backward substition.
 Specifically

 $$
   \frac{4n^3+9n^2-7n}{6}  = \frac23n^3-\frac12n^2-\frac16n  + 2n^2 - n.